Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Statistical characterisation of multiscale fluctuations in the CosmicFlows-4 volume

-Figure~\ref{xidirect} summarises the behaviour of the isotropic two-point correlation function obtained using two estimators.
-In the top panel of Fig.~\ref{xidirect}, the red points correspond to the direct configuration–space measurement ($64\times 10^6$ pairs), while the blue points show the estimate inferred from the Fourier–space power spectrum; the close agreement between these two approaches provides a strong and robust internal consistency check.
-In the log–log representation (see bottom panel of Fig.~\ref{xidirect}), the direct estimation of the correlation function ($\xi(r) = \langle \delta(\mathbf{x})\delta(\mathbf{x}+\mathbf{r}) \rangle$) displays a power-law decay, $\xi(r)\propto r^{-1.4}$, over the interval $\sim[45,250]~\ h^{-1}\mathrm{Mpc}$; the vertical dashed line is shown only as a guide, marking a critical spatial scale associated with reconstruction smoothing whose effective location and impact on the scaling behaviour will be identified more clearly later using the structure-function analysis.
-This scaling corresponds to a correlation (fractal) dimension $D_2 \approx 3 - 1.4 = 1.6$, indicating that the galaxy distribution preserves significant scale-dependent clustering and has not yet reached statistical homogeneity across the explored range.\\
+Figure~\ref{xidirect} summarises the behaviour of the isotropic two-point correlation function obtained using two independent estimators.
+In the top panel of Fig.~\ref{xidirect}, the red points correspond to the direct configuration-space measurement ($64\times 10^6$ pairs), while the blue points show the estimate inferred from the Fourier–space power spectrum; the close agreement between these two approaches provides a robust internal consistency check.
+In the log--log representation (see the bottom panel of Fig.~\ref{xidirect}), the direct estimation of the correlation function ($\xi(r) = \langle \delta(\mathbf{x})\delta(\mathbf{x}+\mathbf{r}) \rangle$) displays a power-law decay, $\xi(r)\propto r^{-1.4}$, over the interval $[45,250]~\ h^{-1}\mathrm{Mpc}$; the vertical dashed line is shown for guidance only, marking a critical spatial scale associated with reconstruction smoothing, whose effective location and impact on the scaling behaviour will be identified more robustly later using the structure-function analysis.
+This scaling corresponds to a correlation (fractal) dimension $D_2 \approx 3 - 1.4 = 1.6$, indicating that the galaxy distribution preserves significant scale-dependent clustering and has not yet reached statistical homogeneity over the explored range.\\

-Note that, in their comprehensive review, Jones et al.~(\citeyear{Jonesetal2005}) emphasise that the correlation dimension $D_2$ is intrinsically scale dependent: it is typically close to $D_2 \sim 2$ on small and intermediate scales ($\lesssim 20$--$30\,h^{-1}\,\mathrm{Mpc}$), reflecting strong clustering, and then increases only gradually toward $D_2 \simeq 3$ on scales of order $\sim 100$--$300\,h^{-1}\,\mathrm{Mpc}$, marking a progressive rather than abrupt transition to statistical homogeneity.
-Consistent with this picture, our measurements show no clear saturation toward $D_2=3$ over the range probed here.
-Instead, the inferred slope $\xi(r)\propto r^{-1.4}$ implies $D_2 \simeq 1.6$, indicating that the galaxy distribution retains significant scale-dependent correlations and has not yet reached homogeneity.
-In particular, our results do not support the claim that homogeneity is already attained at scales as small as $100\,h^{-1}\,\mathrm{Mpc}$.
+In their comprehensive review, Jones et al.~(\citeyear{Jonesetal2005}) emphasised that the correlation dimension $D_2$ is intrinsically scale dependent: it is typically close to $D_2 \sim 2$ on small and intermediate scales ($\lesssim 20$--$30\,h^{-1}\,\mathrm{Mpc}$), reflecting strong clustering, and then increases only gradually towards $D_2 \simeq 3$ on scales of order $100$--$300\,h^{-1}\,\mathrm{Mpc}$, marking a gradual rather than abrupt transition to statistical homogeneity.
+Consistent with this picture, our measurements indicate no clear saturation towards $D_2=3$ over the range probed here.
+Instead, the inferred slope $\xi(r)\propto r^{-1.4}$ implies $D_2 \simeq 1.6$, indicating that the galaxy distribution retains substantial scale-dependent correlations and has not yet reached homogeneity.
+In particular, our results do not favour the claim that homogeneity is already attained at scales as small as $100\,h^{-1}\,\mathrm{Mpc}$.